syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 <script>
 // Create TreeGrid object.
 var treeObject = $("#TreeGridContainer").data("ejTreeGrid");
-// Sends the minimum width in pixel to make the TreeGrid to behave as responsive below this width. treeObject.updateResponsiveMinWidth("200px");
+// Sends the minimum width in pixel to make the TreeGrid to behave as responsive above this width. treeObject.updateResponsiveMinWidth("200px");
 </script>